Aarthi-14/STEELDATA-SQL-CHALLENGE-5---PUB-PRICING-ANALYSIS-/README.md

 having pub_rating > (select round(avg(rating),2) as avg_rating from ratings);
 ```
 ![image](https://github.com/Aarthi-14/STEELDATA-SQL-CHALLENGE-5---PUB-PRICING-ANALYSIS-/assets/147639053/9ea8b615-44b1-4a62-979b-7d40d601ee23)
+Insights/Findings:
+* The Red Lion Pub & La Cerveceria has the rating higher than the average rating of all pubs.

 9. What is the running total of sales amount for each pub, ordered by the transaction date?
 ```sql
 select pub_id,